r7-labs/R7.Webmaster/README.md

 ## Functionality

-*R7.Webmaster* consists of main host application, which serves as a plaform for extension modules (addins) with end-user functionality.
+*R7.Webmaster* consists of main host application, which serves as a platform for extension modules (addins) with end-user functionality.
 In its current (development) state *R7.Webmaster* include following addins by default:

 1. Text cleaner - to cleanup text and convert it to HTML;